-If you have ever spent any time using a computer, you will be familiar with the term “BSOD” or “Blue Screen of Death” you may have even seen a few of them.
-“Blue Screen of Death” is a light-hearted term for a “Stop Code”.
-A stop code gives information detailing why a computer crashed.
+If you have ever spent any time using a computer, you may be familiar with the term ‘Blue Screen of Death’ (BSOD) and you might have even seen a few of them.
+‘Blue Screen of Death’ is a light-hearted term for a ‘stop code’, which gives information detailing why a computer crashed.

 The image below shows the older version of a Blue Screen of Death from Windows 7.
 Note how it provides more information.

-We can see that the stop code is “0x0000001E” and then parameters for the code are “0x8000003, 0x8008CB62” etc. Parameter 1: The exception code that was not handled, Parameter 2: The address at which the exception occurred.
-Etc. The last section at the bottom lists NTOSKRNL.EXE which is a fundamental part of a Windows operating system that links software to hardware.
+We can see that the stop code is “0x0000001E” and then the parameters for the code are “0x8000003, 0x8008CB62” etc. The last section at the bottom lists NTOSKRNL.EXE which is a fundamental part of a Windows operating system that links software to hardware.

 What causes a BSOD?

 - A BSOD can be caused by a whole range of errors, but they are usually caused by a faulty driver or faulty hardware.
 If you have recently changed some hardware and a BSOD starts to occur it’s worth swapping the hardware out to see if they stop.
 If they do, then you either haven’t updated the drivers on the system to match the new hardware, or the hardware may be faulty.

 - If you have recently updated some drivers or installed some software, then this would be the most likely cause of the BSOD.
 The first step in troubleshooting a Blue screen is asking yourself “What’s changed?”.